St Johns Antigua Port: Everything You Need To Know For An Amazing Day

 How to Get There:

-Take a taxi from the cruise port (10 minutes).
+Take a taxi from the cruise port (about 10 minutes).
 It’s one of the easiest and most convenient beach options for a short port day.

 Fort James Beach (Closest Beach)

-Fort James Beach is the nearest major beach to St. John’s and offers soft sand, gentle waves, and a relaxed, local vibe.
-In addition, there are beach bars and chair rentals, making it great for a simple, no-stress beach break.
+Fort James Beach is the nearest major beach to the port and offers soft sand gentle waves and a relaxed local vibe.
+In addition there are beach bars and chair rentals which makes it great for a simple no stress beach break.

 Snorkeling: ❌ Not great (low visibility)